SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/syslog.md

 <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="30"/>

-Syslog source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
-By creating this source template and pushing the config to the appropriate OpenTelemetry agent, agent will start listning to the configured port for syslogs and send it to Sumo Logic.
+The Syslog source template creates an OpenTelemetry configuration that can be pushed to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
+By creating this source template and pushing the config to the appropriate OpenTelemetry agent, agent will start listening to the configured port for syslogs and send it to Sumo Logic.

 ## Fields creation in Sumo Logic for Syslog